easybuild-org/EasyBuild.CommitLinter/README.md

         { "name": "refactor", "description": "A code change that neither fixes a bug nor adds a feature", "skipTagFooter": false }, { "name": "ci", "description": "Changes to CI/CD configuration" }, { "name": "chore", "description": "Changes to the build process or auxiliary tools and libraries such as documentation generation" }
+        { "name": "revert", "description": "Reverts a previous commit" }
+        { "name": "build", "description": "Changes that affect the build system or external dependencies" }
     ],
     "tags": [
         "cli",